The 9 countries with nuclear weapons as US set to resume testing after 30 years

 Italy, Turkey, Belgium, Germany and the Netherlands were all hosting US nuclear weapons, the Federation of American Scientists reported in 2022.
 Belarus was believed to host Russian nuclear weapons.

 To date, the US is the only country to ever use an atomic bomb in war.
 On 6 August 1945, a uranium bomb was detonated over Hiroshima, Japan, which killed an estimated 140,000 people.
-They dropped a second bomb three days later on Nagasaki, which killed a further 74,000 people.
+Three days later, a second bomb was dropped on Nagasaki, killing a further 74,000 people.

 3. China